saket700/github-repository-flexera/README.md

 ### Installing

 * extract/download the project and go inside the root level of the project.
-Eg : github-repository-explorer.
+Eg : github-repository-flexera.
 * run command yarn for installation for dependencies.

 ### Executing program